thyngster/universal-analytics-dual-tracking-plugin/README.md

 This would send a call to UA-123123123213-11 while unsetting the userId field.
 Be aware that if you unset a required field the tracking call might not work.

+# Valid options

+The plugin has the following configuration options:

+* property (string ) - The UAID for the secondary property
+* endpoint (string)  - The URL the data is send to (defaults to "https://www.google-analytics.com/collect";)
+* debug    (bool)    - prints status messages to the browser console
+* fields   (object)  - an optional JSON object with key/value pairs.
+Corresponding fields are overwritten in the payload or removed if the new value is null

 # Known Caveats

 - does not work with named trackers